 Is Bluetooth safe to use?

 Only connect to Bluetooth devices you own and use, and turn off Bluetooth when out and about, and not in use.
+Turning off Bluetooth when not in use will also help conserve battery power.

 As Bluetooth can be used to transmit data and files, ensure any Bluetooth connection you use to transmit data is one you trust.
 If in doubt, use another method.